markdoc/docs/pages/docs/variables.md

 ## With partials

-To pass variables to a partial, just set the `variables` attribute:
+To pass variables to a partial, set the `variables` attribute:

 {% markdoc-example %}